ciroraggio/SlicerModalityConverter/README.md

 | Metadata file     | Add an entry to `model_metadata.json`                                    |
 | Model file naming | Must start with the same `your_model_key` used in the decorator and JSON |
 | Download support  | Model is auto-downloaded if not present locally                          |

 ---

-### 🧩 Everything Else is Automatic

-Once your model class is implemented and the metadata updated:

-* It will appear automatically in the dropdown menu of the module UI.
-* It will be downloaded and loaded dynamically as needed.
-* Your inference and preprocessing logic will run when selected.

----